Online Bachelor's of Health Science

 CBD College does not enroll students from states where the institution is not licensed or authorized, exempt, operating under a waiver, or otherwise able to enroll students because the state’s laws do not pertain to the institution or to the College’s activities in that state.

-Impact of Change in Location of Residence
+Impact of Change in Location and Residence

 Students must contact the school to discuss any change in their state of residence prior to relocation.
 Should a student relocate to a state in which CBD College is not authorized to provide distance education, continued enrollment cannot be guaranteed.
 This may also impact a student’s Title IV financial aid eligibility, loan repayment or deferment and/or veteran’s benefits.
 Students should consult with the Financial Aid Office to determine the impact of a change in location.